What blood group is needed the most?

 How safe is it to donate blood?

-As a donor, you have to complete a Self Exclusion Questionnaire, with questions on your health and lifestyle.
+As a donor, you have to complete a Donor Questionnaire, with questions on your health and lifestyle.
 The questions are asked to ensure that it is safe for you to donate blood and that your blood is safe for a patient to receive.

 A finger prick test will also be done to check your iron levels.
 Your blood pressure will also be checked, to ensure you are fit to donate.